Revised: 4 Oct 2016 and several times in 2017, 2018, 2019 and 2022.

 But, there is a Leonard “Brawnlee”, age 18 in Elvet prison, County Durham, who could be him.
 This same person appears to be in jail still in 1911 but in Dartmoor in southern England, with the occupation of baker.

-However, as Leonard is the brother whose picture, in World War I uniform, was in Grandma’s photo album I decided to check WWI military records.
+However, as Leonard is the brother whose picture, in World War I uniform, was in Grandma’s photo collection I decided to check WWI military records.
 At first I could not find him.

 Leonard Allan Brownlees/Brownless (1884-1944)